BonoboPLC/bonoboplc_wiki/games/raffles.md

 ![raffle-prizes.png](/raffle-prizes.png)

-These are prizes are guaranteed to be won in all raffle games.
+These prizes are guaranteed to be won in all raffle games.

 # Raffle Rules